Tibebu-ES/fatetext/README.md

-# FATEtext, Version 0.52
+# FATEtext, Version 0.6

 "hosting for decentralized open source online communities since 2021"

 FATEtext (aka.
 FATE) is an open source (MIT License) reference implementation for a novel approach to hosting online communities that does not necessarily rely on the 1990s era liability shield for US Internet companies known as, "Section 230."

-I tested this version of FATE (0.52) on my personal computer using MacOS and MAMP (5.7), which runs PHP (7.4.2), but I avoided using any Javascript, and future versions of FATE will not use cookies for session management, etc.
+I tested this version of FATE (0.6) on my personal computer using MacOS and MAMP (5.7), which runs PHP (7.4.2), but I avoided using any Javascript, and future versions of FATE will not use cookies for session management, etc.

-The source code is available as a ZIP file (22 MB) upon request, and I originally released version 0.5 on January 13, 2021 as a GIT repository on Github via: https://github.com/tperry256/fatetext

-Please see the following demo videos for more information about how to create a your own instance of FATEtext:

-TODO

-Or modify FATE to support additional features:

-TODO
+Please see the file samplehtaccess.txt for the URL rewriting rules that I added to my webserver's .htaccess file during testing.

+The about page template (which mostly consists of plain HTML) in templates/about.php includes more information about what you can do once you get an instance of FATE up and running.

 MIT License